-Set.
+- Set.
 In this state, the robots stop and wait for kick-off (cf. Section 3.7).
-If they are not at legal positions, they will be placed manually by the assistant referees to the positions shown in Figure 10.
-They are allowed to move their heads before the game (re)starts but they are not allowed to move their legs or locomote in any fashion.
+If they are not at legal positions or are fallen and laying in a standing position on the ground, they will be placed manually by the assistant referees to the positions shown in Figure 9.
+They are allowed to move their heads or get up if fallen before the game (re)starts but they are not otherwise allowed to move their arms or legs or locomote in any fashion.
+Penalties such as inactive robot, fallen robot, ect may be called as needed.
 This state is not available if only the button interface is implemented.
 Robots that do not listen to the GameController will be placed manually.
-Until the game is (re)started, they are in the penalized state.
+Until the game is (re)started, they are in the penalized state. - Playing.

-Playing.
 In the playing state, the robots are playing soccer.
-Shortly pressing the chest button will switch the robot to the penalized state.
+Shortly pressing the chest button will switch the robot to the penalized state. - Penalized.

-Penalized.
 A robot is in this state when it has been penalized.
 It is not allowed to move in any fashion, i. e. also the head has to stop turning.
-Shortly pressing the chest button will switch the robot back to the playing state.
+Shortly pressing the chest button will switch the robot back to the playing state. - Finished.

-Finished.
 This state is reached when a half is finished.
 This state is not available if only the button interface is implemented.